There are a number of ways for a student organization to receive funding. Examples include:

-- Fundraising and collecting donations (If your organization has a fundraising idea they would like to try, please contact CSIL at 335-3059 or 145 IMU)
+- Fundraising and collecting donations (if an organization has a fundraising idea it would like to try, please contact CSIL at (319) 335-3059 or 157 IMU).

 - Organizations must comply with all University cash handling rules.

 - Complete an Event Information Form (EIF) for each fundraising event.
-This form can be started at the IMU Event Services office (159 IMU) for events in or around the IMU, or SOBO for events taking place elsewhere.
+This form can be started at the IMU Event Services office (159 IMU) for events in or around the IMU, or Student Organization Business Office (SOBO, 159 IMU) for events taking place elsewhere.

 - Organizations may not compete with contracted University vendors, such as Coca-Cola or University Bookstore.

-- A secure cash box must be used to collect and store money; all money should be deposited at the IMU Business Office, 132 IMU, as soon as possible.
-Cash boxes may be rented from the IMU Business Office, 132 IMU.
+- A secure cash box must be used to collect and store money; all money should be deposited at the IMU Business Office (132 IMU) as soon as possible.
+Cash boxes may be rented from the IMU Business Office.